RedHatInsights/insights-results-aggregator/docs/database.md

 ---
 # Database

 Aggregator is configured to use SQLite3 DB by default, but it also supports PostgreSQL.
 In CI and QA environments, the configuration is overridden by environment variables to use PostgreSQL.
 Alternatively Redis can be used, but only in "cache-writer" service instances.
+It is also possible to set database as "no-op" which means, that any DB-related operations is performed using no-ops (empty operations).
+In this mode, no DB-related operation will fail.

+## PostgreSQL configuration

 To establish connection to the PostgreSQL instance provided by the minimal stack in `docker-compose.yml` for local setup, the following configuration options need to be changed in